Venrique/KTT-Technical-Evaluation/README.md

 2. Because /cases does not work all the time, I decided to get the number of deaths from /history?status=deaths.
 This is more a workaround rather than an issue.

 3. Sometimes the API will freeze when a request is made.
-Just refresh de page and everuthing should work perfectly.
+Just refresh de page and everything should work perfectly.

 ## Screenshots